Michael Crichton: Period novels and directing (1975–1988)

-In 1979 it was announced that Crichton would direct a movie version of his novel Eaters of the Dead for the newly formed Orion Pictures.
+In 1979, it was announced that Crichton would direct a movie version of his novel Eaters of the Dead for the newly formed Orion Pictures.
 This did not occur.
 Crichton pitched the idea of a modern day King Solomon's Mines to 20th Century Fox who paid him $1.5 million for the film rights to the novel, a screenplay and directorial fee for the movie, before a word had been written.
 He had never worked that way before, usually writing the book then selling it.
 He eventually managed to finish the book, titled Congo, which became a best seller.
 Crichton did the screenplay for Congo after he wrote and directed Looker (1981).
 Looker was a financial disappointment.
 Crichton came close to directing a film of Congo with Sean Connery, but the film did not happen.
-Eventually a film version was made in 1995 by Frank Marshall.
+Eventually, a film version was made in 1995 by Frank Marshall.
 In 1984, Telarium released a graphic adventure based on Congo.
 Because Crichton had sold all adaptation rights to the novel, he set the game, named Amazon, in South America, and Amy the gorilla became Paco the parrot.
 That year Crichton also wrote and directed Runaway (1984), a police thriller set in the near future which was a box office disappointment.

 Crichton had begun writing Sphere in 1967 as a companion piece to The Andromeda Strain.
 His initial storyline began with American scientists discovering a 300-year-old spaceship underwater with stenciled markings in English.
 However, Crichton later realized that he "didn't know where to go with it" and put off completing the book until a later date.
 The novel was published in 1987.
 It relates the story of psychologist Norman Johnson, who is required by the U.S. Navy to join a team of scientists assembled by the U.S. Government to examine an enormous alien spacecraft discovered on the bed of the Pacific Ocean, and believed to have been there for over 300 years.
 The novel begins as a science fiction story, but rapidly changes into a psychological thriller, ultimately exploring the nature of the human imagination.
 The novel was adapted into the 1998 film directed by Barry Levinson and starring Dustin Hoffman.

-Crichton worked as a director only on Physical Evidence (1989), a thriller originally conceived as a sequel to Jagged Edge.
+Crichton worked—as a director only—on Physical Evidence (1989), a thriller originally conceived as a sequel to Jagged Edge.
 In 1988, Crichton was a visiting writer at the Massachusetts Institute of Technology.

-A book of autobiographical writings, Travels was published in 1988.
+A book of autobiographical writings, Travels, was also published in 1988.